 More information about any of these studies, and details of how to take part in the studies which are currently recruiting studies can be found in the London Ataxia Centre – Research Projects leaflet.

-The clinic team is led by Prof Paola Giunti and supported by the following neurologists, Dr Mike Parkinson, Dr Hector Garcia and Dr Gilbert Thomas-Black.
+The clinic team is led by Prof Paola Giunti and supported by the neurologists Dr Mike Parkinson and Dr Hector Garcia-Moreno.
 The clinic team also includes the ataxia nurse, Suzanne Booth (email@example.com), the research trial co-ordinator, Nita Solanky, and the neurogenetics nurse, Liz Redmond (firstname.lastname@example.org).
 The contact number for the team is 0203 448 3100, and they can be contacted at email@example.com.

 After the ataxia clinic visit patients have the opportunity to talk to a representative from Ataxia UK.
 The representatives have direct experience of ataxia and will offer emotional and practical support as well as information on the services Ataxia UK offers.